 Our Analysis and Test Results

 Clek was started by one of the world's largest automotive suppliers.
-They base their designs on thinking about the product and the experience with a goal of creating uncompromising products that are safe, comfortable, convenient, and stylish.
-They manufacturer all their car seats and booster in North America to support business here but also to be closer to better ensure quality in the production process.
+They base their designs on thinking about the product and the experience with the goal of creating uncompromising products that are safe, comfortable, convenient, and stylish.
+They manufacturer all their car seats and booster in North America to support business here but also to be closer to ensure better quality in the production process.

 The Oobr earned a 493 for head sensor (HIC) results.
 The maximum allowed is 1000, where a lower number is better.
-The lowest score goes to the Evenflo Spectrum, with 456.
-The Oobr has the third best results in our tests.
+The lowest score in the review is 456.
+The Oobr has one of the highest results in our tests.

-For chest (g) results, the Clek earned a 40 where the maximum allowed is 60 and lower results are better.
-Peg Perego Viaggio Flex 120 is the top performer in this test with a 39.
+For chest (g) results, the Clek earned a 40 where the maximum allowed is 60, and lower results are better.
+This result is only one point away from the best result in the review of 39.

 Ease of Use